Skip to main content

 Error Handling

-One of the main focuses of Textwire is to provide a simple and easy-to-use API for developers.
+Textwire aims to provide a simple and user-friendly API for developers.
 However, errors can still occur in your project.
-In this guide, you will learn how to handle errors in Textwire, enabling you to identify and resolve issues in your project.
+This guide will help you understand how to handle errors in Textwire, enabling you to identify and resolve issues effectively.

-• Passing the wrong argument type to a function.
-For example, passing an integer to a function that expects a string
+• Incorrect Argument Types: Passing an argument of the wrong type to a function (e.g., passing an integer to a function that expects a string).

 Handling errors in Textwire

 Handling errors in Textwire are handled in you Go code.
-Let's say you are evaluating a string that contains Textwire code with the incorrect function usage:
+Let's say you are evaluating a string that contains Textwire code with an incorrect function usage:

 inp := "{{ name.split(1) }}"